Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 No, you will still dispose of your trash in the dumpster as you do today.

-No. The city will discontinue pick-up of recyclables at the curb shortly after the new automated trash pick-up is implemented.
+No. The city discontinued pick-up of recyclables at the curb as of June 28, 2019.
 A recycling drop-off center at the public service building (1411 1st Avenue) will be available for those that want to continue to recycle.
 Those that are not able or do not wish to haul their recyclables will have to place that material in their cart with their other trash.

 Recycling dumpsters currently at businesses will not be changed.

-Rates have not been set by the city council.
-Proposed monthly rates are currently, $8.50 for the small cart, $12.50 for the standard cart, and $16.50 for the large cart.
-In addition a $5.00 per month charge to maintain the recycling drop-off center has also been proposed.
+Monthly rates as set by the city council are as follows: $13.50 for the small cart, $17.50 for the standard cart, and $21.50 for the large cart.
+The rates include a $5.00 per month charge to maintain the recycling drop-off center.
 Residents and business owners should have selected a cart size based on the amount of trash generated weekly and not by the monthly cost.

 Yes, that process will not change.
 Arrangements for a special pick-up or pick-up of a large item can be made by calling Public Services at 641-236-2632.